Exact Combinatorial Density of States for the Critical 1D Ising Model: Model

 By extending the summation from $(N-1)\rightarrow N$ in the exchange term and imposing periodic boundary conditions, $\sigma^z_{N+1}=\sigma^z_1$, the open-chain topology is transformed into a closed ring, as shown in Fig.~\ref{fig:ising}(b), while the magnetic-field contribution remains unchanged.

-An illustrative diagram of the distribution of the $2^N$ energy levels of the one-dimensional Ising model as a function of the magnetic field is shown in Fig.~\ref{fig:energias}.
-Depending on the parity of $N$, the Ising chain exhibits three (two) QCPs for even (odd) system sizes \cite{PhysRevB.68.214406}.
-In all cases, however, a nontrivial critical point occurs at $B_{\text{crit}} = B/J = 2$, where multiple energy levels cross for $N\geq 3 $.
-At this QCP, the system undergoes a transition from an antiferromagnetic to a paramagnetic phase as the spins align with the external magnetic field, leading to a nontrivial ground-state degeneracy involving several energetically equivalent configurations.
+Fig.~\ref{fig:energias} illustrates the distribution of the $2^N$ energy levels of the one-dimensional Ising model as a function of the magnetic field.
+Depending on the parity of $N$, the Ising chain exhibits three ground-state level crossings (GLCs) for even system sizes and two for odd system sizes~\cite{PhysRevB.68.214406}.
+Specifically, an additional parity-dependent critical point emerges at $B/J=1$ (see Appendix~\ref{parity}).
+In all cases, however, a nontrivial LC occurs at $B_{\text{crit}} = B/J = 2$, where multiple energy levels cross for $N\geq 2 $.
+At this LC, the system undergoes a transition from an antiferromagnetic to a paramagnetic phase as the spins align with the external magnetic field, leading to a nontrivial degeneracy involving several energetically equivalent configurations.

 In particular, the energy contributions of these degenerate states are primarily determined by the relative orientation of the spins composing the chain (ring).
 From Fig.~\ref{fig:energias}, one can infer that several spin configurations ${\sigma_i}$ share the same total energy, as schematically illustrated in Fig.~\ref{fig:ising}.
-The distinct energy configurations depend solely on the number of up and down spins, $N_\uparrow$ and $N_\downarrow$, the number of parallel nearest-neighbor pairs $N_{\uparrow\uparrow}$ and $N_{\downarrow\downarrow}$, and the number of domain walls $N_{\uparrow\downarrow}$.
-These quantities satisfy
+The distinct energy configurations depend solely on the number of up and down spins, $N_\uparrow$ and $N_\downarrow$, the number of parallel nearest-neighbor pairs $N_{\uparrow\uparrow}$ and $N_{\downarrow\downarrow}$, and the number of domain walls $N_{\uparrow\downarrow}$ \cite{huang2008statistical}.
+These quantities follow $ N_\uparrow + N_\downarrow = N$.
+Defining the coordination number $q=2$ for both topologies \cite{pathria}, the $2N_\uparrow$ total bonds originating from up spins must either connect to another up spin (sharing two bonds per $\uparrow\uparrow$ pair) or to a down spin (one bond per $\uparrow\downarrow$ pair).
+By symmetry, the same logic applies to down spins, yielding:

-Defining the coordination number $q$ as the number of nearest neighbors per lattice site, one has $q = 2$ for both the open chain (excluding the boundaries) and the closed ring \cite{pathria}.
-Consequently, the spin counts can be expressed as

 Thus, the total number of spins can be written in terms of nearest-neighbor combinations:

 Substituting these relations into the Ising Hamiltonian Eq.~(\ref{H}) yields an equivalent representation in terms of spin populations: